Flight-Free-UK/flight_free_uk_website/source/posts/on-flight-shame.html.markdown

 author: FlightFree UK
 read_time_minute: 4
 ---
 ## You might have heard of *flygskam*.

-### It entered the lexicon back in 2019, the year that Swedish teen activist Greta Thunberg [sailed across the Atlantic ocean](/post/be-more-greta) to attend a climate change conference and awareness of the climate impact of aviation hit the mainstream.
+### It entered the lexicon back in 2019, the year that Swedish teen activist Greta Thunberg [sailed across the Atlantic ocean](/post/be-more-greta) to attend a climate change conference, and awareness of the climate impact of aviation hit the mainstream.

 The term literally translates as ‘flight shame’, a feeling of climate responsibility that led to people, especially in Sweden, ditching flights en-masse.
 It was so powerful that [flight bookings in Sweden fell by 9%](https://www.bbc.co.uk/news/world-europe-51067440): remarkable at a time when airlines the world over were fixated on growth.